Douglas William Jerrold: Theatre

 In 1821, a comedy that Jerrold had written at age 14 was brought out at Sadler's Wells Theatre under the title More Frightened than Hurt.
 Other plays followed, and in 1825 he was employed for a few pounds weekly to produce dramas and farces to order for George Bolwell Davidge of the Coburg Theatre.
 In the autumn of 1824, the "little Shakespeare in a camlet cloak", as he was nicknamed, married Mary Swan and continued to work as both dramatist and journalist.
 For a short while he was part proprietor of a small Sunday newspaper.
 In 1829, through a quarrel with the exacting Davidge, Jerrold left for Coburg.

 In 1829, a three-act melodrama about corrupt personnel and press gangs of the Navy launched his fame.
 Black-Eyed Susan; or, All in the Downs, was brought out by manager Robert William Elliston at the Surrey Theatre.
-Britain at the time was recovering from the fallout of the Napoleonic Wars and was in the midst of a class war involving the Corn Laws and a reform movement which resulted in the Reform Act of 1832 aimed at reducing corruption.
+Britain at the time was recovering from the fallout of the Napoleonic Wars and was in the midst of a class war involving the Corn Laws and a reform movement which resulted in the Reform Act 1832 aimed at reducing corruption.
 Black-Eyed Susan consisted of various extreme stereotypes representing the forces of good, evil, the innocent and the corrupt, the poor and the rich, woven into a serious plot with comic sub-plots to keep the audience entertained.
 Its subject was very topical, and its success was enormous.
 The play was a success, and Elliston made a fortune from it; T. P. Cooke, who played William, made his reputation; Jerrold received about £60 and was engaged as dramatic author at five pounds per week, but his reputation as a dramatist was established.

+In 1830, Mutiny on the Nore or British Sailors in 1897, a play (nautical drama) in three acts about the 1797 Navy mutinies was first performed at the Pavilion Theatre 7 June 1830 with Thomas Cobham (actor) as Parker, and Royal Coburg Theatre 23 August 1830, and Tottenham Street Theatre 1830.

 It was proposed in 1830 that he should adapt something from the French language for Drury Lane.
 He declined, preferring to produce original work.
 The Bride of Ludgate (8 December 1832) was the first of several of his plays produced at Drury Lane.
 The other patent houses also threw their doors open to him (the Adelphi had already done so), and in 1836 Jerrold became the manager of the Strand Theatre with W. J. Hammond, his brother-in-law.
 The venture was not successful, and the partnership was dissolved.
 While it lasted, Jerrold wrote his only tragedy, The Painter of Ghent, and he appeared in the title role, without much success.

 Jerrold acted in the 1851 production of Not So Bad As We Seem, a play written by Edward Bulwer, starring many notable Victorians (including Charles Dickens) and attended by Queen Victoria.
 He continued to write sparkling comedies until 1854, the date of his last piece, The Heart of Gold.